 Take an empty cardboard egg carton and fill it with soil.
 Put two seeds in each dimple.
-The seeds have to be watered of course.
+Of course, you have to water the seeds.
 Put the egg carton in a plastic bag, this works like a little glasshouse.

 Plant them outside when the seedlings have two or three pairs of leaves.